jcsumaya/jcsumaya/README.md

 </div>
 &nbsp;

 I’m an international student specializing in I.T.
 Software Development.
-I was introduced to coding in 2022 and started with Kotlin + Android Studio.
+I was introduced to coding in 2022 and started with Android Development using Kotlin and Jetpack Compose.

-* 🌍  Based in Canada 🍁
 * 🧠  Currently learning more about React, Swift, PHP ...
-* 🎮  Casual Gamer (MMORPGs, Tetris, DOTA 2, etc.)

 ### Skills